giranntu/IMDAComplianceAnalyzer/README.md

-# IMDA Compliance Analyzer
+# Video Compliance Analyzer

-The IMDA Compliance Analyzer is a sophisticated tool designed to ensure that your video content adheres to the standards and regulations established by the Infocomm Media Development Authority (IMDA) in Singapore.
+The Video Compliance Analyzer is a sophisticated tool designed to ensure that your video content adheres to the standards and regulations.
 It uses advanced artificial intelligence and machine learning techniques to scrutinize video content for potential compliance issues across various categories.

 ## Features

-- **Comprehensive Analysis**: Scrutinizes video content according to IMDA Film Classification Guidelines.
+- **Comprehensive Analysis**: Scrutinizes video content according to Film Classification Guidelines.
 - **Issue Detection**: Identifies compliance issues related to themes, violence, sex, nudity, language, drug use, and horror.
 - **Insights and Suggestions**: Offers detailed insights and recommendations for content adjustment to meet compliance standards.
 - **Flexible Input Options**: Supports video input through YouTube URLs or direct video file uploads.
 - **Detailed Reporting**: Generates structured reports detailing timecodes, categories, and descriptions of identified issues.
-- **Rating Suggestions**: Proposes a content rating for the video based on IMDA classification codes (G, PG, PG13, NC16, M18, R21).
+- **Rating Suggestions**: Proposes a content rating for the video based on classification codes (G, PG, PG13, NC16, M18, R21).

 ## Prerequisites